Raicuparta/nomai-vr/README.md

 - [Download the latest NomaiVR release](https://github.com/Raicuparta/NomaiVR/releases/latest);
 - Extract the `NomaiVR` directory to the `OWML/Mods` directory;
 - Run `OWML.Launcher.exe` to start the game.

-### If you have Oculus

-- Find OWML's directory (either inside the mod manager's directory, or wherever extracted OWML to);
-- Create a shortcut to `OWML.Launcher.exe` and add the params `-vrmode openvr` ([like in this image](https://i.imgur.com/5uv88Nk.png))
-- Use the shortcut you just created to launch the game;

 ## Performance